Gone are the days when kitchen spaces were cluttered with accessories, busy patterns, and designs. Today, the modern kitchen is defined by minimalism.

 1. Invest in Lighting

-You can add both pendant lighting and ceiling lighting above the kitchen island to add more light to the kitchen.
+You can add pendant and ceiling lighting above the kitchen island to add more light to the kitchen.
 This can still work well even if you don’t use a full white monochromatic color palette.

 2. White Will Never Go Wrong